 Stinger: Monster on the go-go

 • This is a deservedly famous episode featuring a deservedly infamous short and movie.
 There’s plenty for them to work with here and they knock it out of the park.
 The riffing is top-notch, the segments are all terrific, just a really strong episode — if you can take the movie.

 • How could such a horrible movie have happened?
 “You know, four movies went into the making of this film,” Joel says at one point.
 He’s not far off.
-Bill Rebane made some of the movie, but had run out of money before it was completed.
+Bill Rebane made some of the movie, but ran out of money before it was completed.
 Meanwhile Herschell Gordon Lewis was looking for a co-feature with his recently completed movie “Moonshine Mountain,” and he needed it quickly.
-So he bought Rebane’s unfinished film, added some new scenes, and presto … a movie with no continuity and no sense!
+So he bought Rebane’s unfinished film, added some new scenes, and presto … a movie with no continuity and no sense.

-• The invention exchange reminded me of the wonderful movie “Local Hero.”
+• They mention the wonderful movie “Local Hero.”
 How come you never see that playing on any of the movie channels?
 It IS streaming, though.
 If you haven’t seen it, do.

 • A hook falls off the peg board with a loud clang during the Mads’ invention exchange.
 They keep going.
 And there’s also a lovely crunch as Dr. F. steps toward the camera, right onto the blister packs on the floor.

 • You can see Frank ALMOST crack up while singing the Johnny Longtorso theme song, as he actually does on the poopie reel.

 • Frank does a nice little bit with the pitchpipe: he blows into several random pipes, making the whole thing pointless.

 • Trace is hilarious as he introduces the movie, giving us Dr. F at perhaps his most maniacal.
 It’s an all-time favorite Trace moment for me.